Freeman Toyota, Hurst TX. Credit: CarPro.

 #3: Invest in a Vehicle History Report and Inspection

 No matter where you buy your car from, a dealership or individual seller, I always recommend investing in a vehicle history report to make sure the vehicle is clean.
 My personal favorite is AutoCheck.
-This may be the best $24.99 you can spend (here's my thoughts on AutoCheck vs CarFax).
+This may be the best $24.99 you can spend (here are my thoughts on AutoCheck vs CarFax).

 If your dream car passes the history report step, proceed to get the price you and the seller agree on, subject to a third party inspection.
 At this point, see if the seller will take a refundable deposit to hold the car, pending the inspection.